 Ricky Gervais – Massively successful in everything he does I think Ricky Gervais was the main reason I started listening to podcasts.
 They no longer do regular ones however he still uploads new bits.
 Such as Equality Street which he did recently for charity, and also ‘Learn Guitar with David Brent’ which is very funny!
 You can also still see past episodes and listen to them.
 Some very funny conversations with Karl Pilkington and Steven Merchant in there.

 There you have it, they are my faves for when you are busy making money from home.
 Check them out if you like the little synopsis I have posted about each.
-If they don’t excite you have a good luck around, and in fact, it is worth searching every couple of weeks for new ones.
+If they don’t excite you have a good look around, and in fact, it is worth searching every couple of weeks for new ones.
 If you are interesting in listening about ways to make more be sure to check out my very own personal finance podcast.
 Thanks for reading this page today, I hope it’s a useful resource.